vjanz/fastapi-kickstart/README.md

 ## Features :mag_right:

 - **SQLAlchemy**: ORM for SQL databases.
+- **Authentication**:
+  - **OAuth 2.0 with JWT (JSON Web Token)**: OAuth2PasswordBearer for token-based authentication, using JWT tokens for secure and stateless client authorization.
 - **SQLite for Testing**: In-memory SQLite database for testing.
 - **PostgreSQL Integration**: Basic configuration for PostgreSQL.
 - **Test Setup**: Fixtures for database setup with SQLite and teardown, celery and redis.